Picls2/emperical-formula-calculator/README.md

-# hydration-calculator
+# emperical-formula-calculator
-A calculator to figure out hydrate weight
+A calculator to convert percent mass to an emperical formula